Menu

 Departmental and Research Funding

-In addition to an ongoing research grant from the Welch Foundation, the Chemistry Department has secured curricular and equipment grants from the National Science Foundation, the Keck Foundation and the Educational Advancement Foundation.
+In addition to an ongoing research grant from the Robert A. Welch Foundation, the Department of Chemistry has secured curricular and equipment grants from the National Science Foundation, the Keck Foundation and the Educational Advancement Foundation.

 Scholarships